Triad representation for the anisotropic tensor renormalization group in four dimensions: Numerical results

-First of all, we examine the computational scaling of the Triad-ATRG and ATRG methods with respect to the bond dimension $D$.
+First of all, we examine the computational scaling of the triad-ATRG and ATRG methods with respect to the bond dimension $D$.
 For this comparison, the free energy of the four-dimensional Ising model, $F=-\frac{1}{\beta}\log Z$, are evaluated in a volume $V=1024^4$, which is large enough to be considered the thermodynamic limit.
-For the Triad-ATRG method, the overspanning parameter is chosen to be $r=7$.
+For the triad-ATRG method, the overspanning parameter is chosen to be $r=7$.

-Figure~\ref{fig::time} shows the computational time of the Triad-ATRG method ($r=7$) and the ATRG method, measured on a single CPU processor, as a function of the bond dimension $D$.
+Figure~\ref{fig::time} shows the computational time of the triad-ATRG method ($r=7$) and the ATRG method, measured on a single CPU processor, as a function of the bond dimension $D$.
 In both methods, the number of iterations for the bond-swapping step is fixed at $q=20$.
-The scaling behavior of the computational time clearly indicates that the Triad-ATRG method exhibits superior performance compared to the ATRG methed.
+The scaling behavior of the computational time clearly indicates that the triad-ATRG method exhibits superior performance compared to the ATRG methed.

-As discussed in the previous section, the computational cost of the Triad-ATRG method is expected to scale as $O(D^7)$, whereas that of the ATRG method is expected to scale as $O(D^9)$.
-The purple and green lines corresponding to the respective expected scaling behavior fit well with the data points in the large $D$ range, respectively.
-The numerical results obtained are consistent with the expected scaling behaviors, especially for large bond dimensions.
-This observation confirms that the Triad-ATRG method has succeeded in significantly improving the computational efficiency compared to the ATRG method.
+As discussed in the previous section, the computational cost of the triad-ATRG method is expected to scale as $O(D^7)$, whereas that of the ATRG method is expected to scale as $O(D^9)$.
+For the sake of reference, the magenta and purple lines illustrate the expected scaling behavior, which the respective data points appear to follow approximately at larger bond dimensions.
+This observation confirms that the triad-ATRG method has succeeded in significantly improving the computational efficiency compared to the ATRG method.

-Next, we examine the performance of these two methods when implemented on GPUs. {Figure}~\ref{fig::timeGPU} shows the computational times of the Triad-ATRG ($r=7$) and ATRG methods measured using two Tesla V100 GPUs.
+Next, we examine the performance of these two methods when implemented on GPUs. {Figure}~8.\ref{fig:eff_a} shows the computational times of the triad-ATRG ($r=7$) and ATRG methods measured using two NVIDIA V100 GPUs.
 The number of iterations for the bond-swapping step is set to be $q=O(D)$ for both methods.